qtrinh/qpipeline/COSMIC_VCF.md

 ## COSMIC VCF Files (coding and non-coding mutations)

-This page describes how to create the COSMIC VCF database and how to use **_qpipeline_** to annotate VCF files with COSMIC VCF database.
+This page describes how to create COSMIC VCF database and how to use **_qpipeline_** to annotate VCF files with it.

-Create a directory in *${QPIPELINE_HOME}/external_databases/cosmic* to store COSMIC VCF database
+Create a directory to store COSMIC database
 ```
+# create directory
+mkdir ${QPIPELINE_HOME}/external_databases/cosmic
+# change into it
 cd ${QPIPELINE_HOME}/external_databases/cosmic

 # create a directory to store version 83 of COSMIC VCF database